 IRS regulations for the federal tax credit program are found in Section 42 of the Code of 1986, as amended.
 Additionally, state rules governing the LIHTC program are found in the Illinois Administrative Code, Title 47, Chapter II, Part 350.

 The annual Qualified Allocation Plan (QAP) sets forth the criteria for evaluating all projects that apply for a tax credit allocation.
 The QAP takes effect upon the approval of the IHDA board and the governor.
-See the Frequently Used Forms and Documents page of this section for the most recent QAP plans.

 Applying for LIHTC